HussainAther/philosophy/causality/contextualemergence.md

 for almost every initial condition as a necessary condition of determinism that defines a phase flow with weak causality.
 To prove (3), we need strong causality as a sufficient condition.
 The deterministic dynamics of Kolmogorov flow implement microscopic chaos as a stability condition.
-It's also possible a continuous stochastic process that fulfills the Markov criterion can lead to a determnistic "mean-field equation."
+It's also possible a continuous stochastic process that fulfills the Markov criterion can lead to a deterministic "mean-field equation."

 Different descriptive levels can correlate with different degrees of granularity.
 Lower-level descriptions address systems in terms of micro-properties while more global macro-properties account for higher-level descriptions.